-- The ETI is investing £5 million in the two and half year project, delivered for the ETI by a team led by TRL
+- The ETI invested £5 million in the two and half year project, delivered for the ETI by a team led by TRL

-- The project aims to understand the required changes to market structures and energy supply systems in order to encourage wider adoption of plug-in vehicles and their integration into the energy system
+- The project aimed to understand the required changes to market structures and energy supply systems in order to encourage wider adoption of plug-in vehicles and their integration into the energy system

-- The project also aims to analyse the technical implications of any changes and how people might respond to them
+- The project also aimed to analyse the technical implications of any changes and how people might respond to them

-This project aims to understand the required changes to existing infrastructure, as well as consumer response to a wider introduction of plug-in hybrid and electric vehicles in the UK.
-The project is being delivered for the ETI by a team led by independent transport specialists, TRL, supported by Element Energy, Baringa Partners and Cenex.
-Other team members include EDF Energy, Route Monkey, EV Connect, Shell and The Behavioural Insights Team.
+This project aimed to understand the required changes to existing infrastructure, as well as consumer response to a wider introduction of plug-in hybrid and electric vehicles in the UK.
+The project was delivered for the ETI by a team led by independent transport specialists, TRL, supported by Element Energy, Baringa Partners and Cenex.
+Other team members included EDF Energy, Route Monkey, EV Connect, Shell and The Behavioural Insights Team.

-The two and a half year project is being carried out in two stages.
-The first stage has focussed on detailed analysis and design of market, policy and regulatory frameworks, business models and customer offerings, electricity and liquid fuel infrastructure and technologies throughout the energy system as well as at charging and refuelling points and on-vehicle.
-This is supported by insights from consumers and fleets into use of plug-in vehicles.
+The two and a half year project was carried out in two stages.
+The first stage focused on detailed analysis and design of market, policy and regulatory frameworks, business models and customer offerings, electricity and liquid fuel infrastructure and technologies throughout the energy system as well as at charging and refuelling points and on-vehicle.
+This was supported by insights from consumers and fleets into use of plug-in vehicles.

-The second stage, due to commence in the autumn of 2016, will deliver a trial involving approximately 250 mass-market users to validate the impact of solutions identified in stage one and understand consumer and fleet responses to the vehicles and to managed charging schemes.
+The second stage, which commenced in the autumn of 2016, delivered a trial involving approximately 250 mass-market users to validate the impact of solutions identified in stage one and understand consumer and fleet responses to the vehicles and to managed charging schemes.